embeddedinn/embeddedinn.github.io/_posts/2019-11-27-Decrypting-embedded-TLS-communication.md

 ## Code changes

- We get this dumped out of the firmware by adding the following lines of code in WolfSSL's `tls.c` file.
+ We get this dumped out of the firmware by adding the following lines of code in WolfSSL's `tls.c` file  under the `SHOW_SECRETS` flag.

  ```c
 printf("CLIENT_RANDOM ");